ajmnsk/ner/README.md

 ### Using your own model(s)

-  You can override a list of model(s) used by assigning a new comma delimited list while creating an instance of SNerPipeline.
+  While creating an instance of SNerPipeline, you can override a list of model(s) used by assigning a new comma delimited list.
   Below sample still uses one of CoreNLP (english.all.3class.distsim.crf.ser.gz) models, plus one of her own.

   ```